 Eagles Nest knows that things don’t have to stay the same.
 For 15 years we have been working in our community, equipping families with the tools to change their future for the better.

-The first project initiated by Eagles Nest was Drummond House - a Christian transitional home for women and children.
-This home was built from a vision Debra Tigchelaar had to provide a home for both women and children during a time of distress.
-In 2002, Ross & Linda Drummond opened their arms and heart to Debra’s vision and donated the use of their large century home on Drummond Farms.
-Over three years, teams of volunteers renovated the house and funds were raised to open the home in 2005.
-This new home was designed to provide a place of rest, allowing women to have the support and time needed to rebuild their strength - emotionally, physically and spiritually.
-Both the women and children who stay at the house work through an individualized program.
-Some of the residents have experienced abuse, marital breakups, or unhealthy relationships.
+The first project started by Eagles Nest was Drummond House - a Christian transitional home for women and children.
+Drummond House began from a vision our founder, Debra Tigchelaar, had to provide a home for women and children during a time of crisis.
+In 2002, Ross & Linda Drummond donated the use of their large century home on Drummond Farms.
+For over three years, teams of volunteers renovated the house and funds were raised to open the home in 2005.
+While staying at the House, women and children were given the support and time needed to rebuild their strength - emotionally, physically and spiritually.

-A new dream of how these needs could be meant began.
-God open many doors to make this a reality.
-Bethel Church donated the use of a house and funds were raised for renovations and new resources to start a Centre.
-In the fall of 2017, Eagles Nest opened the HOPE Centre- Home of Practical Education.
-The Centre was built with the idea to provide holistic support to every member of the family coming from oppressive situations.
-Along with hosting programs, the Centre also has the main offices for the organization.
+God opened many doors to make this vision a reality.
+Bethel Church donated the use of their former rectory and funds were raised for renovations and new resources to start a Centre.
+In the fall of 2017 the HOPE Centre was opened and today provides services and supports to the entire community.
+It also contains the main offices of Eagles Nest.

-The other project, Rescued & Restored began in 2010.
-This project is a reuse centre designed to financially support the programs of Eagles Nest.
-Located north of Waterdown in a 6,000 square foot showroom, Rescued & Restored sells gently used furniture and household items that have been donated by the local community.
-The profits from Rescued & Restored support over 30% of Eagles Nest’s budget.
+The other project of Eagles Nest is Rescued & Restored.
+Started in 2010, this project is a reuse centre designed to financially support the programs of Eagles Nest.
+Located in Freelton in a 6,000 square foot showroom, Rescued & Restored sells gently used furniture and household items that have been donated by the local community.
+The profits from Rescued & Restored support over 40 per cent of Eagles Nest’s budget.